 Assertions.
 The assertion language is summarized in Fig. 5.
 It includes boolean expressions, conjunction, and implication.
 Moreover, there are assertions for three kinds of obligations.
-For a releases-obligation releases $(e_1, e_2)$ , $e_1$ of type lock denotes the lock that must be released and $e_2 \in \mathbb{V}$ is the measure.
-For a sends-obligation sends $(e_1, e_2, e_3)$ , $e_1$ is of a channel type and denotes the channel on which messages must be sent, $e_2$ is an integer that denotes how many messages must be sent, $a_3$ is the measure.
-When $e_2$ is negative, the assertion denotes credits, that is, permissions to receive rather than obligations to send.
+For a releases-obligation releases (e_1, e_2) , e_1 of type lock denotes the lock that must be released and $e_2 \in \mathbb{V}$ is the measure.
+For a sends-obligation sends $(e_1, e_2, e_3), e_1$ is of a channel type and denotes the channel on which messages must be sent, e_2 is an integer that denotes how many messages must be sent, and e_3 is the measure.
+When e_2 is negative, the assertion denotes credits, that is, permissions to receive rather than obligations to send.
 For a terminates-obligation terminates(e), e is the measure.
-For all three obligation assertions, the measure can be any value in $\mathbb{V}$ , including $\top$ and $\bot$ .
+For all three obligation assertions, the measure can be any value in \mathbb{V} , including \top and \bot .
 The assertion joinable(e), where e is of type token provides the permission to join the thread denoted by e.
 A thread may have a join-permission for e if the thread represented by the token e is guaranteed to terminate and has not been joined yet, and if no other thread has the permission to join it.
-The assertion waitlevel $\ll e$ expresses that the wait level of each lock held by the current thread as well as of each channel for which the current thread has a sends-obligation is strictly less than the wait level of e such that the current thread may block on a lock, channel, or thread with level e without creating a deadlock.
-One can think of waitlevel as the maximum wait level of any releases-obligation or sends-obligation held by the current thread; however, we will use it to specify only upper bounds one these levels.
+The assertion waitlevel $\ll e$ expresses that the wait level of each obligation held by the current thread is strictly less than the wait level of e.
+Thus, the current thread may execute a blocking operation, where the corresponding obligation to unblock has level e, without creating a deadlock.
+We say that e is above the current wait level if waitlevel $\ll e$.
+One can think of